Penny stocks don’t actually need to cost a penny. The Securities and Exchange Commission refers to penny stocks as any under $5.

 While I recommend learning how to start investing money with quality blue chips or low-cost index funds, penny stocks can also be a great way to experiment investing with small amounts of money.

-If you’re interested in penny stocks, Robinhood is a great place to trade them.
+If you’re interested in penny stocks, Robinhood may be a great place to trade them.
 The app has millions of users who have created portfolios largely focused on penny stocks.

 - shorting stocks